Yujie32/TCANet/README.md

 # Target-agnostic Common Attributes Learning for Few-shot Semantic Segmentation
-This is the implementation of the paper "Target-agnostic Common Attributes Learning for Few-shot Semantic Segmentation" by Yadang Chen, Wenbo Chen, Yuhui Zheng, Zhi-Xin Yang, and Enhua Wu.
+This is the implementation of the paper "Target-agnostic Common Attributes Learning for Few-shot Semantic Segmentation" by Yadang Chen, Yujie Zhang, Yuhui Zheng, Zhi-Xin Yang, and Enhua Wu.

 <p align="middle">
     <img src="data/assets/overview_git.png">